SPOILER ALERT! The plot will be discussed.

 Michael reunites with Axel and Stan after their shift at the steel mill, but Stan’s asking Michael how it feels to be shot shows how those who have not experienced the real terror of combat act like tourists, only vicariously making a connection to soldiers.
 At John’s bar, Michael learns that Steven is home, but the men don’t know where he is.
 Only his wife Angela does, and she is a homeland casualty, uncommunicative and practically catatonic, staying in bed.
 Michael visits her.
 Her son, now a couple of years old, holds a toy gun and points it at Michael.
 The image implies that the violence never ends, being passed down through generations.
 Michael does not give the boy a smile, but instead his worried look seems to show recognition of mankind’s fate.
 After pressing Angela, she silently writes down a phone number.
 Since he probably feels guilty that he did not bring home Nick, and couldn’t protect Steven, Michael can’t find it in himself to reach out to Steven right away.

+Back at the trailer, Linda asks Michael to go to bed with her so they can comfort each other in the absence of Nick.
+But, he can’t stay at the trailer at this point, probably because it reminds him of his past life with Nick, and says he feels too much “distance.”
+However, she follows him to the motel, and sleeps next to him.
+In a sense, she tries to bring the warmth of his prior life to him in his psychological exile, so that he may be able to eventually return emotionally to his home.
 The men go hunting again.
 There is the holy music in the mountains playing as Michael has a deer in his sights.
 But, he no longer can shoot the animal, and fires a shot into the air, saying, and then shouting, to the animal, “Okay?”
 He breaks his own ritual, having seen how violence leads to the atrocities of war, and how his personal code was insufficient to save his comrades.
 When he returns to the hunting cabin, he finds Stan pointing his gun at Axel after the latter mocks Stan’s macho posturing.
 Michael, outraged at Stan’s lack of understanding the impact of violence, takes Stan’s gun, leaves only one bullet in a chamber, and pulls the trigger as he point it at Stan.
 There is no discharge, but Michael is recreating the Russian roulette game again, not only because he can’t escape its terrible hold on him, but because he wants Stan to feel what Michael had to actually go through.
 The distance between Michael and his friends is stressed as they drive home and part in silence after Michael’s extreme behavior.

 Mike is now able to be with Linda at the trailer, but he looks at the mounted deer head, and thinks of what his friends had to endure in Vietnam.
 He calls Steven and then goes to the VA hospital where Steven is staying.
 It is a depressing place, where the men play bingo while the number caller offers hollow words of encouragement, such as, “I’m still satisfied with what I’ve got.
 That wonderful life I’ve lived.”
 Steven has both legs amputated, and tells Michael he doesn’t want to go home, because, he, too, doesn’t “fit.”
 There is a dark humor to Angela’s sad denial of reality by sending Steven socks, and the wheelchair confined Steven saying being at the VA is great because they have basketball and bowling there.
 Steven shows Michael multiple hundred dollar bills that keep arriving from Saigon.
 Michael realizes that it comes from Nick, who is still alive, and who set up a means of automatically sending his earnings from playing Russian roulette to Steven.
 Michael feels compelled to help Steven and Angela by taking Steven back to his home.